-The holidays are nearly upon us, and if your November and December calendars are filling up as quickly as mine, you might already feel the pressure of the food-focused celebrations around every corner.
+The holiday hangover, it’s real.
+The holidays are nearly upon us, and if your November and December calendars are filling up as quickly as ours, you might already feel the pressure of the food-focused celebrations around every corner.

 Enjoy the company, not just the food.